ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 # Special characters

 The {@link module:special-characters/specialcharacters~SpecialCharacters} plugin provides a possibility to insert a special character into the rich-text editor.
+These would typically include characters and signs that serve specific purpose, like mathematical operators, currency symbols, graphic symbols (e.g. arrows or bullets).
+The feature may be used to provide fast access to a broader selection of Unicode letter typically not accessible from keyboard, like umlauts or other diacritics.
+It also provides support for emojis.

 ## Demo